balena-os/balena-supervisor/docs/debugging-supervisor.md

 #### 8.1 Restarting the Supervisor

-It's actually incredibly rare to actually _need_ a Supervisor restart.
+It's rare to actually _need_ a Supervisor restart.
 The Supervisor will attempt to recover from issues that occur automatically, without the requirement for a restart.
-If you've got to a point where you believe that a restart is required, double check with the other agent on-duty, and if required either with the Supervisor maintainer or another knowledgeable engineer before doing so.
+When in doubt about whether a restart is required, look at the Supervisor logs and double check other on-duty support agents if needed.
+If fairly certain, it's generally safe to restart the Supervisor, as long as the user is aware that some extra bandwidth and device resources will be used on startup.

-There are instances where the Supervisor is incorrectly restarted when in fact the issue could be down to corruption of service images, containers, volumes or networking.
+There are instances where the Supervisor is incorrectly restarted when in fact the issue could be the corruption of service images, containers, volumes or networking.
 In these cases, you're better off dealing with the underlying balenaEngine to ensure that anything corrupt is recreated correctly.
 See the balenaEngine section for more details.